timrosenberg/website/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: 'Timothy Rosenberg: Saxophonist, Teacher, Technologist'
+title: 'Timothy Rosenberg: Saxophonist & Teacher'
 date: 2023-07-29
 type: landing